-The sub-tab allows you to generate traffic accounting reports for the selected IP block, host or group:
+Allows you to generate traffic accounting reports for the selected IP block, host or group:

 - Decoders & Data Unit Select the decoders and data unit that you are interested in.
 Available data units: Packets, Bits and Bytes. - Report Type Select the interval used to aggregate the accounting data: Daily, Weekly, Monthly, Yearly.
-The maximum accuracy of traffic accounting reports is 1 day, so when you select a shorter time frame you will still see the accounting data collected for the whole day. - Sum IPs Uncheck this option if you want a different traffic accounting report displayed for each IP address contained in the selected IP block or group. - Sum Sensors Select to generate a single traffic accounting report for multiple Sensors.
+The maximum accuracy of traffic accounting reports is 1 day, therefore when you select a shorter time frame you will still see the accounting data collected for the whole day. - Sum IPs Uncheck this option if you want a different traffic accounting report displayed for each IP address contained in the selected IP block or group. - Sum Sensors Generates a single traffic accounting report for multiple Sensors.

-The number of decoders can be modified in Configuration " General Settings " Storage & Graphs (see page 19).
+The number of decoders can be modified in Configuration " General Settings " Graphs & Storage (see page 20).